hylandtechoutreach/ucs/FinalProject/StudentDesc.md

 ## Technical Requirements
 You have a lot of freedom with this project, but you should make sure to meet some basic requirements.

-- At least one link
 - At least three styles
   - e.g., background color, color, font
 - At least one image
-- At least one embedded YouTube video video
+- At least one embedded YouTube video
+- At least one link

 ## Content Requirements
 The content can be anything you would like to share.
 Show us your passion while keeping it professional!
+It could be about your favorite restaurant, sports team/athlete, band/music artist, school club, or anything else.

 ## Helpful Resources
 If you are trying to do something on your site, there are some helpful places to start looking for how to do whatever you want to do!